 Learn to Make a Pisco Sour

 Every traveler to Peru should try a pisco sour, which is the national drink of Peru.
-You can find pisco sours everywhere in the country, but we suggest trying your hand in a cocktail making class.
+You can find pisco sours everywhere in the country, but we suggest trying your hand in a cocktail-making class.

 We had a personal demonstration at our hotel at Machu Picchu, but you can find classes at museums, hotels, hostels, and tours.
 Take the time to try one – it’s one of the best things to do in Cusco!

 If you’re not a big drinker or don’t drink alcohol that’s okay because you can try Chicha Morada.
 It’s a super tasty drink made from purple corn, pineapple, cinnamon, clove, and sugar.
 You can find it in restaurants, cafes, and small food stands at local markets.